danforthcenter/plantcv/docs/parallel_config.md

     - workflow (str, required): path/name of user-defined PlantCV workflow Python script (validates that it exists)
     - img_outdir (str, default = "."): path/name of output directory where images will be saved
     - tmp_dir (str, default = `None`): path/name of parent folder for the temporary directory, uses system default temporary directory when `None`
-    - start_date (int, default = 1): start date used to filter images.
-Images will be analyzed that are newer than the start date. string format matching timestampformat
+    - start_date (int, default = `None`): start date used to filter images.
+Images will be analyzed that are newer than the start date.
+In the case of `None` all images prior to `end_date` are processed. string format should match timestampformat
     - end_date (int, default = `None`): end date used to filter images.
-Images will be analyzed that are older than the end date, unless `None`. string format matching timestampformat
+Images will be analyzed that are older than the end date.
+In the case of `None` all images after `start_date` are processed. string format should match timestampformat
     - imgformat (str, default = "png"): image file format/extension
     - delimiter (str, default = "_"): image filename metadata term delimiter character.
 Alternatively, a regular expression for parsing filename metadata
     - metadata_filters (dict, default = `None`): a dictionary of metadata terms (keys) and values, images will be analyzed that have the associated term and value